Anti-Bullying Policy

 • Staff can get pupils to help them to identify bullying “hot spots” and “hot times” for bullying

-• Support the establishment and work of student councils
+• Support the establishment and work of student council

 Appendix 2